dmh2000/telemetry/Azure/step1/README.md

 ## Create an IOT Hub

 Hints:
 - the tutorial will refer you back the the portal to start setting up the IOT hub.
-After you click '+ Create a resource', don't reselect the quickstart.
-Use the search box to find 'IOT Hub' and go from there.
-- You will be createing several objects, a resource group, a hub and a device.
+- You will be creating several objects, a resource group, a hub and a device.
 Its best to name them consistently.
 In my case, I named the resource group iot-telemetry-resource, the hub iot-telemetry-hub, and the device iot-telemetry-bbb (for Beaglebone Blue).
-- Even though I named the device with -bbb, the Azure IOT system doesn't really know which actual device you are using.
+- Even though I named the device with -bbb, the Azure IOT system doesn't really know which physical device you are using.
 You will be identifying the device with some authentication information, so for the tutorial you can use your workstation and later port that over to a real IOT device if you have one.
 - When you get to the 'Size and Scale' page, you have to select the 'Scale Tier'.
 It suggests 'S1:Standard Tier'.
 You can change this to 'F1:Free Tier' to avoid a charge.
 The IOT support in the free tier is limited (8000 messages per day) but for familarizing with the whole process it is best.
 Once you really know what you are doing and want a real system you can start over with a paid tier.
 You can only have one IOT hub in the free tier so consider it a playground for learning.
 - You can bail out of the IOT Hub create wizard until you click the 'Create' button.
 You will lose your edits but there aren't that many so if you don't like something you selected or just want to quit you can bail and nothing is created.
 - Once you click 'Create' it takes a minute or two for the provisioning to complete.